McNeil Scout Ranch at Peaceful Valley

 Tahosa Alumni Association

 Working for a Denver Area Council camp is not just a job, it’s a lifestyle.
-The Denver Area Council is looking for a few good men and women who have the “Right Stuff” to join our camp staff.
+The Denver Area Council is looking for those that want to make the summer full of adventure for the Scouts that come through our gates.
 Spending your summer at either Peaceful Valley Scout Ranch or Tahosa High Adventure Base will provide you with an opportunity to not only have the adventure of a lifetime, but to also affect the lives of thousands of youth from across the country.

-Working on camp staff is a great opportunity to spend your days outdoors while changing lives!
+Working on camp staff is a great opportunity to make your summer full of adventure!
 Spend your days taking Scouts on hikes, teaching them how to shoot a gun, or relaxing with them in the evenings as you all sit around a campfire telling stories and watching skits.
-Other benefits of working on staff are: summer housing, three meals a day, time off on the weekends, working on your tan, and making friends from around the country and even the world.
-Camp Staff members also have the opportunity to apply for the Madden Merit Scholarship which provides camp staff a college scholarship.